Some of the technical content on this site is only available in English.

 'Third party readers' list'Third party readers' list

-To ensure a SALTO controller is able to communicate with a third party reader, the controller must be configured from your SALTO Network tree.
-See the corresponding SALTO Network section for more details.
+To ensure a Salto controller is able to communicate with a third party reader, the controller must be configured from your Salto Network tree.
+See the corresponding Salto Network section for more details.

 When a third party reader is used, an authorization code is required.
 Ensure that in General options, the Show authorization code checkbox is checked.
-You should also ensure that users who require access have the authorization code checkbox defined in their user profile.
+You should also ensure that users who require access have the authorization code defined in their user profile.
 See the Configuring users section for more information.

-SALTO SYSTEMS, S. L. uses third-party data storage and retrieval devices in order to allow secure browsing and gain a better understanding of how users interact with the website in order to improve our services.
+Salto Systems, S. L. uses third-party data storage and retrieval devices in order to allow secure browsing and gain a better understanding of how users interact with the website in order to improve our services.
 You can accept all cookies by clicking the "Accept cookies" button or reject their use by clicking the "Reject cookies" button.
 For more information, visit our Cookies Policy